MiSTer-labs/Main_MiSTer/README.md

 * For end users, use of mister-lab main and cores must be immediately revertable by change of files.

 ## Proposed Methodology
-* 'master' should be use to keep in sync with the main upstream repo
+* 'master' is used to keep in sync with the main upstream repo.
+It represent the revision we last merged to.
 * New features should be added to branches that are kept easy to merge
-* We use an 'unstable' branch to collect all features for people to try
+* 'labs-stable' will be used to collect features considered mature and mergable upstream (whenever that may be)
-* Mature features will be merged into a 'stable' branch
+* 'labs-unstable' contains experimental builds with all the bleeding edge items
-* Users are free to select it they want the OG firmware, stable labs firmware, or wild-west labs firmware
+* Users are free to select whether they want the OG firmware, stable labs firmware, or wild-west labs firmware
 * We should strive to keep delta with OG firmware minimal, and improve developer QoL to make it safer to try changes.